Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Introduction

 \section{Introduction}

-The electromagnetically induced transparency (EIT) is one of the striking quantum interference effects in light-matter interaction \cite{harris1990,boller1991}, that alters the optical susceptibility of a medium, leading to phenomena like giant Kerr effect, cancelling the absorption, and the group delay or advance of a probe light around a specific wavelength \cite{fleischhauer2005}.
+Electromagnetically induced transparency is one of the striking quantum interference effects in light-matter interaction \cite{harris1990,boller1991}, which alters the optical susceptibility of a medium, leading to phenomena such as the giant Kerr effect, canceling the absorption, and the group delay or advance of a probe light around a specific wavelength \cite{fleischhauer2005}.
 By augmenting its basic level scheme it can support a double transparency window \cite{rebic2004polarization,joshi2005phase} which greatly enhances the nonlinear coupling between two copropagating weak signals \cite{wang2006large,macrae2008matched}.
-As its offspring in cavity optomechanics, the dispersively coupled radiation pressure led to optomechanically induced transparency (OMIT) \cite{agarwal2010,weis2010optomechanically,teufel2011,safavi2011}, and double-OMIT \cite{qu2013phonon,tarhan2013,shahidani2013control,ma2014tunable}.
+Its offspring in cavity optomechanics by harnessing the dispersively coupled radiation pressure encompasses optomechanically induced transparency (OMIT) \cite{agarwal2010,weis2010optomechanically,teufel2011,safavi2011,chang2011multistability} and double OMIT \cite{qu2013phonon,tarhan2013,shahidani2013control,ma2014tunable,wang2014optomechanical}.